MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 Attachment-specific properties:

 - `contentType`: required string with content type, e.g. "text/plain" for text.
-You can find examples of supported type listed [here](https://en.wikipedia.org/wiki/Media_type).
+You can find examples of supported type listed [here](https://en.wikipedia.org/wiki/Media_type)
 - `data`: required string with data encoded as base 64
-- `errorId` property is the unique identifier that associates the attachment to the right crash report.
+- `errorId` property is the unique identifier that associates the attachment to the right crash report
+- `fileName`: required string for NDK crashes that is set to "minidump.dmp"

 Below is an example of uploading a crash report and an attachment in one call.